rednafi/rednafi.com/content/misc/direnv.md

 /Users/rednafi/canvas/rednafi.com/.venv
 ```

-No more worrying about messing up my global Python installation while running some commands.
+No more worrying about mucking up my global Python installation while running some commands.

 Finally, the `source_env` directive allows you to source one `.envrc` file into another.
 Let's say you have some common, non-secret variables in an `.envrc.local` file and want to